microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_updateManagement.md

-# Azure Arc enabled Servers with Update Management
+# Deploy Update Management on Azure Arc enabled Servers

 The following README will guide you on how to onboard Azure Arc enabled Servers to use [Update Management](https://docs.microsoft.com/en-us/azure/automation/update-management/overview), so you can manage operating system updates for your Azure Arc Windows and Linux virtual machines.